zonneplan/KiBot/README.md

 generate.
 By default you'll generate all of them, but you can specify which ones from the command line.

-The configuration file should be named **.kiplot.yaml*.
+The configuration file should be named **.kiplot.yaml**.
 The format used is [YAML](https://yaml.org/).
 This is basically a text file with some structure.
+This file can be compressed using *gzip* file format.

 ### The header